2E0PGS/2E0PGS.github.io/extra/chilli.md

 [Psycho Juice 70% - Red Savina](https://www.amazon.co.uk/Psycho-Juice-70-Red-Savina/dp/B005MSZG22)

-One of my favourite sauces for flavoring.
-Such a lovely flavor from this chili.
+One of my favourite sauces for flavouring.
+Such a lovely flavour from this chilli.

 [Psycho Juice - Chipotle Ghost Pepper](https://www.amazon.co.uk/Psycho-Juice-Chipotle-Ghost-Pepper/dp/B008CRD9HE)

-It's not for me since theres roasted onions in it.
+It's not for me since there’s roasted onions in it.
 However it works in a sauce to add complexity to the base.

 [Psycho Juice - Roasted Garlic Ghost Pepper](https://www.amazon.co.uk/gp/product/B00O6TP6FA) (7/10 heat level)